 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA

-Posted on July 17, 2014, in Business, Heritage, History, Landscapes/Geography and tagged accommodation, b&b, bed & breakfast, cape onion, Great Northern Peninsula, heritage home, Newfoundland, tickle inn, tourism.
+Posted on July 17, 2014, in Business, History, Nature, Tourism and tagged accommodation, b&b, bed & breakfast, cape onion, Great Northern Peninsula, heritage home, Newfoundland, tickle inn, Tourism.
 Bookmark the permalink.
 Leave a comment.